Cataloging (library science): Ethical issues

-A formal code of ethics for catalogers does not exist, and thus catalogers often follow library or departmental policy to resolve conflicts in cataloging.
+An official code of ethics for catalogers does not exist, and thus catalogers often follow library or departmental policy to resolve conflicts in cataloging.
 While the American Library Association created a "Code of Ethics", Anna Ferris notes that it has been criticized for being too general to encompass the special skills that set catalogers apart from other library and information professionals.
 Sheila Bair has laid out the beginnings for a formal code of cataloging ethics, suggesting that an effective code should be aspirational and also "discuss specific conduct and actions in order to serve as a guide in actual situations".
+In 2021, the Cataloging Ethics Steering Committee of the American Library Association released the Cataloging Code of Ethics, which was endorsed by the ALA Core Board of Directors in August 2021.

 Ferris maintains that catalogers, in using their judgment and specialized viewpoint, uphold the integrity of the catalog and also provide "added value" to the process of bibliographic control, resulting in added findability for a library's user community.
 Bair says this added value also has the power to harm, resulting in the denial of access to information.
 Social responsibility in cataloging is the "fair and equitable access to relevant, appropriate, accurate, and uncensored information in a timely manner and free of bias".

 Steven Knowlton says that mistakes and biases in cataloging records can "stigmatize groups of people with inaccurate or demeaning labels, and create the impression that certain points of view are more normal than others".
 Access points "should be what a particular type of library patron would be most likely to search under -- regardless of the notion of universal bibliographic control."